Westland Tai Poutini National Park

 Weather conditions can change dramatically, in a short space of time, so make sure you check the latest forecast at the Westland Tai Poutini National Park Visitor Centre in Franz Josef/Waiau.

 While you are there, make sure you check the current track conditions to ensure you have the most up-to-date information before heading out to explore the park.

 Westland Tai Poutini National Park weather forecast – NIWA website

 Come prepared to encounter all conditions – you should carry warm and waterproof clothing with you at all times.
 And don’t forget to bring insect repellent as sandflies are prevalent.

 If you use the track system in the park for overnight trips, make sure you are properly equipped and well prepared.
 Make sure your group has a capable leader and that everyone is carrying a sleeping bag, cooking utensils, sufficient high energy food (with some extra for emergencies), a waterproof raincoat and overtrousers, gloves, a hat, and several layers of warm (wool or fleece) clothing.

 Viewing the glaciers is an exciting experience, but it can also be dangerous.
-Follow these guidelines for visiting the glaciers safely.

 Visit the Glacier Country website to view the latest daily glacier access update.

 A recreational gold fossicking area is located on the Waiho River bed in the general area between the Callery Gorge suspension bridge and the Waiho River road bridge.
 You are welcome to try your luck at finding gold with a gold pan or sluice box.
 No licence is required but your respect is appreciated.